basondole/open/README.md

 # basondoletools
-Network application for automating tasks in service provider
+Network application for automating tasks in service provider environments